A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Preliminaries

 \begin{definition} [Adaptive adversary] A {\sf $t$-adaptive adversary} for a full-information coin-flipping protocol in an {\sf unbounded} algorithm that can take the following actions during the protocol execution.

 \begin{enumerate} \item {\sf Before} each communication round, it can decide to add the next to speak party to the corrupted party list, as long as the size of this list does not exceed $t$.

-\item In a communication round in which a corrupted party is speaking, the adversary has {\sf full control} over the message it sends, but bounded to send a valid message (\ie in the protocol message space support). \end{enumerate} \end{definition}
+\item In a communication round where a corrupted party is speaking, the adversary has {\sf full control} over the message it sends but is bound to send a valid message (\ie in the protocol message space support). \end{enumerate} \end{definition}

-We make use of the following definition and properties for such adversaries.
+We make use of the following definitions and properties for such adversaries.

-\paragraph{The attacked protocol.} \begin{definition}[The attacked protocol] Given a full-information coin-flipping protocol $\Pi$ and a deterministic (adaptive) adversary $\Ac$ attacking it, let $\Pi_\Ac$ be the full-information coin-flipping protocol induced by this attack: the parties act according to $\Pi$ while emulating $\Ac$.
-Once a party realizes it is corrupted, it acts according to the instruction of (the emulated) $\Ac$.
-For non-deterministic $\Ac$, let $\Pi_\Ac$ be the distribution over protocols induced by the randomness of $\Ac$. \end{definition}
+\paragraph{The attacked protocol.} \begin{definition}[The attacked protocol] Given a full-information coin-flipping protocol $\Pi$ and a deterministic (adaptive) adversary \Ac attacking it, let $\Pi_\Ac$ be the full-information coin-flipping protocol induced by this attack: the parties act according to $\Pi$ while emulating \Ac.
+Once a party realizes it is corrupted, it acts according to the instruction of (the emulated) \Ac.
+For non-deterministic \Ac, let $\Pi_\Ac$ be the distribution over protocols induced by the randomness of \Ac. \end{definition}